JAPAN

 These laws outline the requirements for financial reporting, disclosure, and audit standards for companies in Japan.

 The main body responsible for establishing accounting standards in Japan is the Accounting Standards Board of Japan.
-ASBJ issues Accounting Standards (AS) and Guidance for Practical Implementation (GPI) that prescribes the recognition, measurement, presentation, and disclosure requirements for various transactions.
+ASBJ issues Accounting Standards (AS) and Guidance for Practical Implementation (GPI) that prescribe the recognition, measurement, presentation, and disclosure requirements for various transactions.

 There is a significant emphasis on the disclosure of information in financial statements to ensure transparency and comparability, including disclosures related to accounting policies, significant accounting estimates, related party transactions, and contingent liabilities and statements.